1955 Fun Facts, History and Trivia

 The fastest bird of prey would be the Peregrine Falcon.

-Journalist Edward R. Murrow asked Jonas Salk who ‘owned’ the patent to the polio vaccine, his response was “Well, the people, I would say… There is no patent.
+Journalist Edward R. Murrow asked Jonas Salk who ‘owned’ the patent to the polio vaccine, and his response was, “Well, the people, I would say… There is no patent.
 Could you patent the sun?”
 Jonas made it available for no charge.

-Hollywood bombshell Jayne Mansfield was ‘discovered’ during a press junket for 1955 film Underwater that starred another buxom actress, Jane Russell.
-Mansfield dived into a pool in view of the assembled journalists, and “had the genius to permit her bathing suit to split open”.
+Hollywood bombshell Jayne Mansfield was ‘discovered’ during a press junket for the 1955 film Underwater that starred another buxom actress, Jane Russell.
+Mansfield dived into a pool given the assembled journalists and “had the genius to permit her bathing suit to split open.”

 The phrase ‘In God We Trust’ wasn’t put on all US currency until 1955.